-On March 3, 2021, Mammoth began an infill Induced Polarization/Magnetometer "P/Mag" geophysics survey at Tenoriba.
-The survey is designed to identify potential drill targets on approximately 60% of the six kilometre trend of gold-silver and copper mineralization not covered by the 2014 geophysics survey.
+On March 3, 2021, Mammoth began an infill, IP/Mag geophysics survey at Tenoriba.
+The survey is designed to identify potential drill targets on approximately 60% of the six km trend of gold-silver and copper mineralization not covered by the 2014 geophysics survey.